walterdavis/mini-active-record/README.markdown

 MiniActiveRecord requires PHP 5.1 or better, and has only been tested with 5.3.
 It uses PDO (PHP Data Objects) to interface with the database, so you must have compiled that module into PHP as well (it's on by default in 5.3).
 This means that you should be able to use databases other than just MySQL, although I have not tested this myself.

-It is developed with a zero-errors policy; no function calls are silenced and error reporting is on, set to kill (well, `E_ALL`).
+It is developed with a zero-errors policy; no function calls are silenced with an `@`, and error reporting is on and set to `E_ALL` when `MAR_DEVELOPER_MODE` is set to `true`.
 Naturally, you should disable this preference in production.

 ##MIT License: